PyBites-Open-Source/git-stats/README.md

 --------------------------------------------------
 ```

+TODO: it can be slow on big repos, working on it (progress bar, make it async?) ...

+TODO2: what about some nice terminal graphing?

 ## To run the tests:

 There are unit tests and one functional (end-to-end) test.
 You can run them like this: